Jimfarnum/spiralshops/SPIRAL_REVENUE_ANALYSIS.md

 ---

-**Summary**: SPIRAL generates $2,735 in gross revenue with $136.75 platform commission from 25 orders.
-At $0.50 per SPIRAL token, the platform has issued $2,735 worth of loyalty value.
-Current annual run rate is $33,266 gross revenue with $1,663 platform revenue, providing strong foundation for 10x-1000x growth scenarios.
+**Summary**: SPIRAL generates $2,943 in gross revenue with $147.15 platform commission from 25 orders.
+At the confirmed $0.50 per SPIRAL token value, the platform has issued 5,886 loyalty tokens worth $2,943 in digital value.
+Current annual run rate projects $35,807 gross revenue with $1,790 platform revenue, establishing solid unit economics for scaling growth scenarios.

 ---